Pylons/colander/docs/null.rst

 without converting `colander.null` to None outside the schema.
 In other words, you have defined in the schema that the node can have None as value.

-Note: NoneType can be used for strings, because the machinery does not known whether a serialization of `""` is an empty string or a None.
+Note: NoneType can NOT be used for strings, because the machinery does not known whether a serialization of `""` is an empty string or None.